ToF-/SandBlog/README.md

 # SandBlog
-A fake blog site to lear jekyll
+A fake blog site to learn jekyll